jeroenpelgrims/vue-use-query-param/README.md

 [![Ai-Gust](https://assets-global.website-files.com/631524ebcf6f3b0b4e472777/6583f4b10a91cd4e83995dc8_logo-aigust-lightbg.svg)](https://www.ai-gust.io/)

 The original need for this plugin came when working on a project for [Ai-Gust](https://www.ai-gust.io/).
-An initial implementation for this plugin was made there.
+An initial implementation of `useQueryParam` was made there.
 They were so kind to let me make this into a separate npm module and make it open source for the world to enjoy.
 I've since built on this initial implementation.